tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/Activities/05-Stu_Predict_Gold_Prices/README.md

 #### Data Cleaning

-Before continue, corroborate if there are any `null` or missing values in the DataFrame, if so, fill the missing values with the previous price in the series.
+Before you continue, corroborate if there are any `null` or missing values in the DataFrame, if so, fill the missing values with the previous price in the series.

 **Note:** You may want to review the [Working with missing data guide](https://pandas.pydata.org/pandas-docs/stable/user_guide/missing_data.html) from the Pandas documentation.

 #### Create the Features `X` and Target `y` Data

-Use the `window_data()` function bellow, to create the features set `X` and the target vector `y`.
-Define a window size of `30` days and use the column of the closing gold price (`USD (PM)`) for as feature and target column; this will allow your model to predict gold prices in USD.
+Use the `window_data()` function below to create the features set `X` and the target vector `y`.
+Define a window size of `30` days and use the column of the closing gold price (`USD (PM)`) for the feature and target column; this will allow your model to predict gold prices in USD.

 ```python
 def window_data(df, window, feature_col_number, target_col_number):